dgc-cgn/CAS-Digital-Trust/scheme/profiles/digid-pubsec-reg-programs/digid-pubsec-reg-programs.md

 * mutual recognition agreements

 * This scheme sub-scope for **Trusted Digital Identities for use by Public Sector and Regulated Programs.**
-* This scheme intended to applied in conjunction with the national standard [**CAN/CIOSC 103-1: Digital Trust and Identity**](https://ciostrategycouncil.com/standards/find-a-standard/standards-in-digital-trust/digital-trust-fundamentals/) (this link is to the current edition and of the standard a public preview of the next edition of the standard).
+* This scheme intended to applied in conjunction with the national standard [**CAN/CIOSC 103-1: Digital Trust and Identity**](./standard/103-1-2023/) (this link is to a github folder) .
 * This sub-scope is based on lessons-learned and knowledge gained through the [**Public Sector Profile of the Pan-Canadian Trust Framework Version 1.4**](https://github.com/canada-ca/PCTF-CCP/tree/master/Version1_4).
 Material is being used under the [Open Government License](https://open.canada.ca/en/open-government-licence-canada)
 * This sub-scope embraces the principles intentions outlined in the [G20 2022 Ministerial Declaration Annex 3: Report Identifying Key Enablers on Digital Identity](./docs/G20_Digital_Economy_Ministers_Meeting_2022__1669033867.pdf)
   * Effective design of digital identity